RuBy-67/1215Player-Wallet-BOT-rok/README.md

 	1215 Wallet Bot is a discord bot that allows you to read, write and remove data from Google Sheets API.
 </p>

-If you are Rise of kingdom Kd and you work with credits system pls write to me.
+If you are Rise of kingdom Kd and you would to work with same system pls write to me.

 ## Requirements